upenn-embedded/final-project-s25-the-redeem-team/README.md

 1N4148 Diode: Required for circuit protection by the datasheet.

+1.8" Color TFT LCD display with MicroSD Card Breakout - ST7735R: We already have this screen, so we will use this.

 Potential resistors/transistors/breadboards/cables/buttons/potentiometres (we will get them through detkin).

 *In addition to this written response, copy the Final Project BOM Google Sheet and fill it out with your critical components (think: processors, sensors, actuators).
 Include the link to your BOM in this section.*